pramodboda/artslicer/README.md

 ## Project 1 Name: Clip Cleaner

-- Accept a long art process video (up to 4K, any duration)
+- 1. Accept a long art process video (up to 4K, any duration)
-- Then it identifies "beautiful" clips and filters out/ or removed "idle", "fully black", "erasingwith eraser" clips
+- 2. Then it identifies "beautiful" clips and filters out/ or removed "idle", "fully black", "erasingwith eraser" clips
-- Now video should be ready to download
+- 3. Now video should be ready to download with Final Video and RemovedClips/ – idle/erasing with eraser/ unbeautiful clips
-- But now again User chooses clip duration (default 1 sec)
+- 4. But now again User chooses clip duration (default 1 sec)
-- Tool splits video into equal-length clips
+- 5. Tool splits video into equal-length clips
-- Final outputs:
+- 6. Final outputs:
-- CleanClips/ – ordered beautiful clips
+- 7. CleanClips/ – ordered beautiful clips
-- RemovedClips/ – idle/erasing with eraser/ unbeautiful clips

 🎯 Goal/ Key Pipeline: